-Since making the distinction between anger and rage a number of people have enquired about how to dissipate long term anger.
+Since making the distinction between Anger and Rage in a previous article, a number of people have inquired about how to dissipate long term anger.
 The anger in question is the type that festers and a person can brood over.
-Anger in this sense then becomes a stuck emotion which needs to be cleared.
+Anger then becomes a stuck emotion which needs to be cleared.
 It is the stuckness which is the problem, not the emotion of anger in itself.

-When anger gets stuck like this it needs to be cleared from our systems.
+When anger gets stuck as an obstructing and destructive pattern, it needs to be cleared from our systems.
 If it is not cleared and it becomes ingrained than it can lead to all sorts of mysterious illnesses and bodily malaises.
 Additionally our mental health can degenerate and we become unhappy creatures.

 There are a few ways to shift anger and momentarily I will share what I think is one of the best techniques.
 It is a really good technique for shifting long term and ingrained anger.
 Just before I do though, a quick reminder that rage is different to anger and that this technique would not work during a rage attack.
 It can however be used in between attacks, this combined with some meditation, some mindfulness and a few other things really does change rage attacks over time, but it does take time.